Structure analysis¶

 main()

-Let us check what entries have HEM as a substructure:
+Let us check which entries have HEM as a substructure:

 $ examples/ccd_subgraph.py HEM